Author Groups

 Group multiple versions of the same author

-You can remedy this by creating an Author Group that contains all versions of that author.
+Regardless of the reason, you can simplify reporting by creating an Author Group that contains all versions of that author.

 Distinguish freelancers from full-time team members